Marker Logo

 Erected 1981 by Texas Historical Commission.
 (Marker Number 258.)

 Location.
 31° 7.731′ N, 101° 10.444′ W. Marker is in Barnhart, Texas, in Irion County.
-Marker is at the intersection of Draper Street and 5th Street, on the right when traveling west on Draper Street.
+It is at the intersection of Draper Street and 5th Street, on the right when traveling west on Draper Street.
 Touch for map.
 Marker is at or near this postal address: 301 5th Street, Barnhart TX 76930, United States of America.
 Touch for directions.

-By Brian Anderson, July 6, 2019
+Photographed by Brian Anderson, July 6, 2019

 2. Barnhart Cowboy Church